-Green Cup is an annual 4-week competition to reduce energy use among Washington University’s South 40 Residential Colleges, on-campus apartments, fraternities, and School of Medicine residents.
-It takes place February 1-28.
+Green Cup is an annual 4-week competition to reduce energy use among Washington University’s South 40 Residential Colleges.
+This year, it takes place year-long!

 How To Win

-The team in each league with the greatest number of points is the Green Cup Champion.
-The North Side, Fraternities, and School of Medicine leagues work collectively to reduce energy use by a certain percentage, and the South 40 teams compete using the following point system:
+The team with the greatest number of points is the Green Cup Champion.
+Teams compete using the following Point System.

 How It Works